calarts/thetonalligand.com/content/_index.md

 ---
 title: Home page
 date: 2018-06-04 18:28:28 +0200
-description: the tonal ligand is musical research into cellular communication.
+description: the tonal ligand is new research into cellular communication with music.
 header:
   description: <span class="blue-text">the tonal ligand</span> is musical research
     into cellular communication.